Jean-alien/big-product-team2/README.md

-##  🔧 Creating a study platform for students
+##  🚧 Website

 Render: (https://big-product-team2.onrender.com)

-## 👩🏻‍🔧 We are creating a Quiz study platform that allows users to read, create, update and delete quiz questions 📝.
+## 🔧 We are creating a Quiz study platform that allows users to read, create, update and delete quiz questions 📝.

 1. Come up with name of our app
 2. Set up development environment (npm, node.js, etc)
 3. Use ejs as a view engine
 4. Create 2 new collections in MongoDB to store 1) quiz Q&As 2) user information (username, pw, etc)
 5. Set up express.js Server and define routes
    ▶ Connect to MongoDB collections from #3

-7. UI: Build the User Interface of Navigation bar, tabs, quiz question (main) page, login/sign-up page, About Us page, and footer
+6. UI: Build the User Interface of Navigation bar, tabs, quiz question (main) page, login/sign-up page, About Us page, and footer

-8. Create CRUD functionlaity on main page
+7. Create CRUD functionlaity on main page
    ▶ Allow users to A. View B. Add C. Edit D. Delete quiz Q&As.

-10. UI: Add flip animation effect to quiz flashcards
+8. UI: Add flip animation effect to quiz flashcards

-11. Add user registration/login functionality
+9. Add user registration/login functionality
    ▶ Connect to MongoDB collections from #3
    ▶ Hash the password (use Bcrypt)

-11. Improve the Additional UI
+10. Improve the Additional UI

-▶ Add a logo
+▶ Add a logo 🦉

-▶ Make it more responsive ▶ Add color change animation effect on buttons on hover/click events

-~~▶ Add a scoring system to count the score~~
+▶ Make it more responsive ▶ Add color change animation effect on buttons on hover/click events ~~▶ Add a scoring system to count the score~~

-13. Test and debug
+11. Test and debug

-14. Deploy the webpage (Render)
+12. Deploy the webpage (Render)

 ## 👀 Take a closer look at our Development Journey
 Our User Story Board: <a href="https://github.com/Mel-Hart-coder/big-product-team2/wiki/Project">User Story</a>